Particle algorithms for maximum likelihood training of latent variable models: DISCUSSION

-\textbf{Limitations.} Our algorithms, like EM and most alternatives thereof (but not all, e.g.\ \cite{Doucet02marginal,Johansen08particle}), only return stationary points of the marginal likelihood and not necessarily global optima.
+\textbf{Limitations.} Our algorithms, like EM and most alternatives thereto (but not all, e.g.\ \cite{Doucet02marginal,Johansen08particle}), only return stationary points of the marginal likelihood and not necessarily global optima.
 Moreover, at least as presented here, our algorithms are limited to Euclidean parameter and latent spaces and models with differentiable densities.
-This said, they apply almost unchanged were the spaces to be Riemannian manifolds~ (e.g.\ see \cite{Boumal2022}) --- extensions to other spaces are less obvious and require finding a sensible analogue of the Euclidean gradient that can be evaluated pointwise.
-Furthermore, some of the common non-differentiabilities can be dealt with by incorporating proximal operators into our algorithms along the lines of~\cite{Parikh2014,Pereyra2016,Durmus2019a,Durmus2018,Bernton2018,Vidal2020,Debortoli2020,Salim2020,Salim2020a}.
+This said, they apply almost unchanged were the spaces to be Riemannian manifolds (e.g.\ see \cite{Boumal2022}).
+For discrete spaces, it might be possible to adapt the techniques in~\cite{Zhang2022,Grathwohl2021,Sun2022}.
+Lastly, some common non-differentiabilities can be dealt with by incorporating proximal operators into our algorithms along the lines of~\cite{Parikh2014,Pereyra2016,Durmus2019a,Durmus2018,Bernton2018,Vidal2020,Debortoli2020,Salim2020,Salim2020a}.